Do you have control over a project?

 Make sure that you are aware of expected challenges from the beginning of a project.
 Learn to understand what is happening, and act to get back on track or to manage new expectations.
 Get in control of the project and then make sure to stay in control.
 Start using objective and comparable metrics that support initiating and planning feasible projects.
 Regardless of whether your project is using waterfall processes or Agile, work towards the project goal and be transparent during the whole project life cycle.

 To do this, you have to understand what your project goals are and which constraints your team needs to work with.
 It is important that the project goals are feasible and realistic.
 Make sure you understand the project from the beginning.
 Especially with external suppliers, both parties want to have the right expectations.
 The commitments that are made should support your outsourcing partnership relation without too many uncertainties and/or surprises.

 Objective and transparent progress insights

-After the project plans are made or the high level backlog is created the project execution starts with construction phases or development sprints.
-You or your team has to provide insights into the progress.
-Don’t get surprised by monitoring or communicating the wrong things.
-Are you tracking and reporting budget spending?
-Unfortunately, too often the costs or hours spent are the main measure of progress of a project.
-These are, however, constraints that need to be managed during the project execution, but are not the actual goals.
-The real project goals should be expressed in terms of business value of the functionality that is delivered.
-Stakeholders often prioritize these functionalities based on savings or revenue increases that are the result of using the IT solution.
-Thus, delivered functionality is what the stakeholders are interested in and what you should be monitoring and reporting.
-This aligns well with functional size measurement methods that help to create functional breakdowns of software applications and that can be used in progress reporting.
+After the project plans are made or the backlog is created, it is time for the project execution.
+The project execution starts with the construction phases or the development sprints.
+It is important to provide insights into the progress made.
+Too often the costs or hours spent are the main measure of progress of a project.
+These are however, constraints that need to be managed during the project execution, but are not the actual goals.
+The project goals should be monitored and reported in terms of the functionality that is delivered.